 Based on our data, we detected 18 cases (40%) that were presumably cured, although no long-term follow-up was available to assess possible recurrences.
-The weakness of regular follow-up activities is a common difficulty hampering the evaluation of the precise cure rate or outcomes of CE cases in Hungary.
-Many cases with well-defined cyst stages were managed outside the current international recommendations (22).
+The loss or lack of regular follow-up activities are common difficulties hampering the evaluation of the precise cure rate or outcomes of CE cases in Hungary.
+For example, many cases with well-characterized cysts were treated outside the current international guidelines (22).
 Another major limitation of our work is that almost three quarters (73.3%) of the CE patients were recruited from a single surgical center specialized in abdominal surgery.
 This implies that [I] cases of pulmonary CE - its second most common form - are absent from the study, and [II] possible abdominal CE cases which were not referred to surgery, and [III] patients who have abdominal CE but are not belonging to our center upon the territorial order of patient care were not included in this study.
 In this context, in Hungary, there are eight surgical centers in total with a similar profile and that are specialized in hepatic surgery; in these we can assume an equal probability to capture abdominal CE.
 For this reason, we can roughly estimate that the 33 CE cases identified in this single centre study can be multiplied by at least 8, providing the underestimated figure of around 260 patients with abdominal CE during the study period (22) not including cryptic CE patients who were not referred to surgery, thereby suggesting an even higher CE incidence.